Llads/Llads/README.md

 ### Personal Projects

-Snpr
+Eagle
 🎁A Minecraft username sniper for acquiring original names on your accounts.

-Posttrack
-📦A Discord server bot to update you on the progress of your package.
-Written in goLang.
+Written in goLang with future fasthttp implementation.